marcenacp/marcenacp.github.io/content/indexing-in-database.md

 # Binary trees

 Hash indexes have too many drawbacks.
-This is where binary trees (aka B-trees) come into play.
+That's where binary trees (aka B-trees) come into play.

-B-trees are a way to order data, so that search, insertion and deletion are easy.
+B-trees are a way to order data so that search, insertion, and deletion are easy.
 Searching a record through a B-tree looks like this:

 ![B-tree](/index-btree.png)

-If the tree is balanced (_i.e._ all branches have the exact same number of nodes and leaves), we see that at each node you get to cut the remaining records to look for by half.
-So the maximal number of operations when looking a record (or time complexity $C_n$) is the height of the tree.
+If the tree is balanced (_i.e._ all branches have the same number of nodes and leaves), we see that, at each node, you get to cut the remaining records to look for by half.
+So the maximal number of operations when looking up a record (or time complexity $C_n$) equals the tree height.
 Now, given there are `n` records in the database:

 $$
 \begin{align*}